ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/99e-quiz-insertion-sort.md

 :::::::::: question ::::::::::
-What is the running time of Insertion Sort when the input is an array where all record values are equal?
+What is the running time of Insertion sort when the input is an array where all record values are equal?

 - [x] $O(n)$
 - [ ] $O(n^2)$